 So . . .

-Esperanto users build their words up from small unmodifiable ‘bits’, just like with Lego.
-In Europe only Hungarian speakers do anything similar (though they modify their ‘bits’ at times).
+Esperanto users build up their words from small unmodifiable ‘bits’, just like with Lego.
+In Europe, for example, Hungarians speakers do something similar (though they modify their ‘bits’ at times).
 Esperanto is put together more like Turkish or Chinese where ‘bits’ are not modified.
-The freedom to build up words is a key factor in giving Esperanto users a ‘sense of personal ownership’ of the language.
-On the other hand users do need to gain some expertise as they will not be able to find in dictionaries all the words they‘ll meet!
+The freedom Esperanto users have to build up words is a key factor in giving them a ‘sense of personal ownership’ of the language.
+On the other hand users need to gain some expertise in this matter, as their home languages may not encourage such freedom and users may not be able to find in dictionaries all the words they‘ll meet!

 Don’t worry . . .

 Most Esperanto speakers think only about the vocabulary side.
 They usually just take Esperanto’s word-building as a refreshing challenge, indeed as unexpected fun compared to English or French.
 And they certainly don’t need to know anything about how Hungarian, Turkish or Chinese works.
 With respect, that’s for Hungarians, Turks, Chinese and students of these languages.